Build a Custom MCP Client

-This quickstart shows how to build a custom client for the Demandbase Model Context Protocol (MCP) server using OAuth Dynamic Client Registration (DCR), Authorization Code + PKCE, and MCP Streamable HTTP.
+This article explains how to build a custom client for the Demandbase Model Context Protocol (MCP) server using OAuth Dynamic Client Registration (DCR), the Authorization Code flow with PKCE, and MCP Streamable HTTP.

 The steps are language agnostic.
 You can implement them with any HTTP client, JSON parser, browser launcher, hosted HTTPS redirect handler, and secure token store.